 The Mercy High School Theatre department has announced its Spring production: The Girls of the Garden Club: A Comedy in Three Acts by John Patrick.
 The play will be performed at 7 p.m.
-Friday, April 13 and Saturday, April 14, along with a matinee the following Sunday.
+Friday, April 13, Saturday, April 14, and Sunday, April 15.
 Cost of tickets will be $10 for adults, $7 for students (K-12), and $5 for Mercy girls.
 They are available at the door.

 The play is set in the 70s and features a quirky, vibrant woman with a passion for gardening.
 Rhoda Greenleaf, the lead role performed by a senior, longs to be president of the local gardening club.